parasaurolophus/rader.us/philosophy/computability/index.md

 1. A point can be extended indefinitely to form a line.
 2. A line can be extended indefinitely to form a plane.
-3. A point can be rotated at a constant distance around another point to form a circle.
+3. A point can be rotated around another point to form a circle.
 4. All right angles are equal to each other.
-5. If two lines intersect a third line such that the interior angles on the same side are each less than a right angle, the first two lines will eventually intersect when they are both extended indefinitely.
+5. If two lines intersect a third line such that the interior angles on the same side are each less than a right angle then the first two lines will eventually intersect when they are both extended indefinitely.

 The fifth axiom has historically been referred to as the "parallel postulate,"